-ISC Companies is a full line power transmission distributor headquartered in Minneapolis.
-We represent hundreds of manufacturers of all types of bearings and bearing components for use in OEM industries and aftermarket MRO operations.
+As a full line power transmission distributor, we represent hundreds of manufacturers of all types of bearings and bearing components for use in OEM industries and aftermarket MRO operations.

 Bearings allow for efficient rolling and turning of shafts and are implemented into power transfer systems to accommodate motion and force.
 Force, or load combined with motion, creates friction between two surfaces.
 Bearings relieve this friction and allow for smooth, effective transfer of motion.